 This short story was, in 1974, the recipient of the Hugo and nominated for the Locus.
 I was intrigued by the title by a long time, but it was only after watching the documentary about Ursula K. Le Guin’s life and work that I learned that The dispossessed was how Ursula reacted to this question: where do the people who walk away from Omelas […]

+This book was the Reading Club assignment for May 2018.
 Lately, I felt the urge to read fiction again, after a long time focused on tech and non-fiction.
 I was also looking to widen my perspectives and stay away from sci-fi for a bit.
-I found an English book club ran by the neighborhood public library, and The kite runner was the first reading since […]
+I found an English Reading Club ran by the neighborhood public […]

 This was the first book listening experience that I’ve actually finished.
 Sean Runnette‘s voice was adequate for setting the tone and rhythm – actually, sometimes I felt I was listening to Feinmann himself!
 Having read Surely You’re Joking, Mr. Feynman!, What Do You Care What Other People Think? and some other papers/videos, most of the stories in […]